oVirt/ovirt-site/source/release/4.4.5/index.md

 #### oVirt Engine

+ - [BZ 1155275](https://bugzilla.redhat.com/1155275) **[RFE] - Online update LUN size to the Guest after LUN resize**

+   Feature:

+Online update LUNs on a guest while it's running.

+Reason:

+In case of a LUN disk attached to a running VM, and its size has been updated, the host and VM should refresh the disk and get its updated information, without shutting down the VM.

+Result:

+A 'Refresh LUN' button is now accessible from the VM Disks sub-tab.

+This button syncs the LUN's size on all hosts connected to the LUN disk, and updates its size on the VM it's being attached to while the VM is running.

+In case the disk is attached to more than one running VM, all VMs are being updated.

+For not running VMs, the disk should be updated once the

+VMs are back up.

  - [BZ 1922200](https://bugzilla.redhat.com/1922200) **Checking the Engine database consistency takes too long to complete**

    Up until now records in event_notification_hist table have been erased only during regular cleanup of audit_log table.
 By default we are periodically removing audit_log table records which are older than 30 days (can be overriden by AuditLogAgingThreshold option in engine-config).